 The pronghorn enclosure is in an open area and not much to look at.
 We put the 300' of fence back up in a couple of hours and took a tour of the ranch at Bates Well.
 This house is the last occupied "private residence" on the monument.
 Bobby Gray lived here until 1976.

+Wednesday brought another hike up the old road between Ajo and Sonoyta, Mexico with a couple of other interps, Brian and Hilda.
 The hike is a mainly flat nine miles.
 There is a very interesting Christate on a saguaro cactus, we all thought it looked like a camel.

 Thursday was a big day.
 We were up at 3:30am to drive with three other volunteers to the 640ac breeding pen for pronghorn.
 A few years ago there were only 22 Sonoran Pronghorn in existance, today the numbers are up to 250, but still very much an endangered species.
 Five males had been transfered to Bates Well pens and released.
 Today the hope was to transfer up to eight pregnant females to Bates Well.
 This is accomplished by first herding the pronghorn into holding pens, called bomas.
 Then the pronghorn to be transferred are sectioned off in the boma.
 To capture the pronghorn eight people holding a net go into the boma and the pronghorn is wrestled to the ground and the veterinarian gives the pronghorn a shot of anesthesia.
 The pronghorn then is brought out on a stretcher and is processed.